As the end of a busy broadcast week approaches, Rush Limbaugh with the identical amount of energy we had at noon on Monday.

 Only about a month ago, the same battleground poll showed Luger leading Murdoch 42 to 35%.

-When voters who were not solid in their support for a candidate yet, and were merely leaning in one direction or the other are removed.
+When voters who were not solid in their support for a candidate yet and were merely leaning in one direction or the other are removed, Murdoch is still 43, 35% over Luger.

-Just a month ago, the same survey was uh good enough to get analysts believing that Luger could hold on on Tuesday.
+Just a month ago, the same survey was good enough to get analysts believing that Luger could hold on on Tuesday.

-But now there's a 10-point deficit that uh Luger has to make up, and he's asking Democrats to cross the line and independents to cross the line, and he's throwing all kinds of ethnic and racial cards out there.
+But now there's a 10-point deficit that Luger has to make up, and he's asking Democrats to cross the line and independents to cross the line, and he's throwing all kinds of ethnic and racial cards out there.

-So at least it it looks like the Indiana Tea Party has learned its lesson um because you know Dan Coates won in 2010 because his opposition was split among four opponents.
+So at least it looks like the Indiana Tea Party has learned its lesson.

-This time Tea Party put up one.
+This time, Tea Party put up one, Murdoch, to oppose Luger.

 And the people who made 2010 happen haven't gone anywhere.

-They are organizing, they are larger in number.
+They are larger in number.

 You just don't see them because they're not a protest movement.